-Some organisations used the 9 principles of agile leadership, some used other approaches or had no explicit model to start from.
-Some organisations used external coaching, others, pair-coaching, some of them have used internal coaching.
+Some organisations used external coaching, others, pair-coaching or internal coaching.
 In just a few, we saw no direct evidence of coaching.
-Coaching here (and in the applications) is defined as "leadership coaching", focused on behaviour.
-Next to this, some of the organisations used "Agile Coaching", focussing on understanding agility.
-Sometimes, agile coaches can be leadership coaches as well.
+Coaching here is defined as "leadership coaching", and is focused on behaviour.
+Some organisations used "Agile Coaching", focussing on understanding agility.